-Protocol 1: Court Administration
+Protocol 1: Court Administration Response to Domestic Violence-Related Cases

-- Court administration will correctly calendar all court appearances in domestic-violence related cases (see Appendix 8C: Weekend Post-Arrest Procedures and Appendix 8D: Court Administration in Domestic Violence-Related Cases). - a.
-Court administration will ensure that all cases are calendared as required by law, the seriousness of the behavior and the risk posed to the victim. - Ensure that an alternate judge is available to hear requests for probation violation warrant whenever the sentencing judge is not available within a reasonable time. - Work with the bench to explore, design and implement dedicated domestic violence calendars/courts whenever practical. - 2.
-Court administration will determine whether booking has been completed before first appearance in all domestic violence related cases.
-In any case where booking has not been completed, court administration will inform the first appearance judge so that a booking order can be issued.

-- distribute a copy of any pre-trial release order to all necessary parties.
-Unless the responsibility has been undertaken by another agency, the necessary parties include: the agency having custody of the defendant, the defendant, the defense attorney, the prosecutor, the agency supervising pre-trial release, the victim and the community advocacy agency, if any. - 4.
-If the agency having custody of the defendant is responsible for notifying the victim of release, court administration will provide that agency with any available information regarding the victim's location.
+- 1. Correctly calendar all court appearances in domestic-violence related cases (see Appendix 8C: Weekend Post-Arrest Procedures and Appendix 8D: Court Administration in Domestic Violence-Related Cases).
+Court administration will: - a.
+Ensure that all cases are calendared as required by law, the seriousness of the behavior and the risk posed to the victim. - b.
+Ensure that qualified interpreters are scheduled and translated documents are available in cases involving people who are LEP, Deaf/HOH or prefer communicating in a language other than English.
+Promptly arrange for language access services as soon as the need is identified. - c.
+Ensure that an alternate judge is available to hear requests for probation violation warrant whenever the sentencing judge is not available within a reasonable time. - d.
+Work with the bench to explore, design and implement dedicated domestic violence calendars/courts whenever practical. - 2.
+Determine whether booking has been completed before first appearance in all domestic violence related cases.
+In any case where booking has not been completed, inform the first appearance judge so that a booking order can be issued. - 3.
+Immediately distribute a copy of any pre-trial release order to all necessary parties.
+Unless the responsibility has been undertaken by another agency, the necessary parties include: the agency having custody of the defendant, the defendant, the defendant, the prosecutor, the agency supervising pre-trial release, the victim and the community advocacy agency, if any. - 4.
+If the agency having custody of the defendant is responsible for notifying the victim of release, provide that agency with any available information regarding the victim's location.
 The information shall be provided in a manner that protects the victim's safety and, where applicable, the confidentiality of the information.

-A. No Contact Orders
+I. No Contact Orders

-- Court Administration will ensure that there is a supply of blank no-contact orders available in all courtrooms. - 2.
-When entering no-contact orders, whenever applicable, court administration will ensure that the orders are correctly identified as either a DANCO or a NCO.

-- 3. Court administration will retain the original order in the court file - 4.
-Unless the responsibility is undertaken by another agency, court administration will distribute no-contact orders to all necessary parties including at least the following: - a.
+- 5. Ensure that there is a supply of blank no-contact orders in multiple languages available in all courtrooms. - 6.
+When entering no-contact orders, whenever applicable, ensure that the orders are correctly identified as either a DANCO or NCO. - 7.
+Retain the original order in the court file - 8.
+Unless the responsibility is undertaken by another agency, distribute nocontact orders to all necessary parties including at least the following: - a.
 Defendant/defendant's attorney - b.
 Prosecutor - c.
 Victim/community advocacy agency - d.
 Police/police emergency communication channel - e.
 Agency supervising release; and - f.
-If applicable, agency having custody of the defendant - 5.
-Any time a no-contact order is modified or cancelled court administration shall enter and distribute the modifying/cancelling order in the same manner as the original order. - 6.
-Whenever the hearing is requested by the defendant, community advocacy agency or the victim, upon scheduling a hearing regarding modification or cancellation of a no-contact order, court administration will provide notice to the following:
+If applicable, agency having custody of the defendant - 9.
+Any time a no-contact order is modified or cancelled, enter and distribute the modifying/cancelling order in the same manner as the original order. - 10.Whenever the hearing is requested by the defendant, community advocacy agency or the victim, upon scheduling a hearing regarding modification or cancellation of a no-contact order, provide notice to the following: - a.
+The prosecutor - b.
+The defendant/defense attorney - c.
+The victim/community advocacy agency - d.
+The agency supervising the defendant's release/probation, if any - 11.Ensure that all orders, including later modifications or cancellations, are entered into the applicable databases. - 12.On all warrants of commitment, indicate whether the no-contact order remains in effect. - 13.Take the following actions whenever a court file contains confidential material:

 - a.
-The prosecutor

-- b.
-The defendant/defense attorney

-- c.
-The victim/community advocacy agency

-- The agency supervising the defendant's release/probation, if any

-- Court administration will ensure that all orders, including later modifications or

-- cancellations, are entered into the applicable databases. - 8.
-On all warrants of commitment, court administration will indicate whether the nocontact order remains in effect. - 9.
-Court administration will take the following actions whenever a court file contains confidential material.

-- a.
-Remove all confidential material from the file before allowing pro se defendants to have access to the file. - Obtain authorization from the Court prior to allowing a pro se defendant access to the court file if confidential materials remain in the file
+Remove all confidential material from the file before allowing pro se defendants to have access to the file. - b.
+Obtain authorization from the Court prior to allowing a pro se defendant access to the court file if confidential materials remain in the file